 I am an EU citizen living in the UK, what will my immigration status be after the UK leaves the EU?

-EU nationals who already live in the UK or are resident in the UK prior to date that the UK leaves the EU the will be able to apply for ‘settled or pre-settled status’.
+EU nationals who already live in the UK will be able to apply for ‘settled or pre-settled status’.
 This will enable them to live, work and study in the UK for as long as they like.
-The settlement scheme will open fully on 30th March 2019 and close on 30th June 2021 or on the 31st December 2020 if the UK leaves the EU without a deal.
+The EU Settlement Scheme will open fully and you can apply now if you meet the criteria.

 Applying from outside of the UK